Donate!

 After hatching, the eaglet will dry off and fluff up to a downy gray.
 Food will be offered to the eaglet by the parent, who shreds meat off fish or whatever is available.
 Tiny pieces will be offered again and again as the eaglet struggles to hold his wobbly head still long enough to take the food.
 In a short time, the eaglet becomes stronger and his eating skills and coordination develop quickly.

 An eaglet has a crop – a storage area – below its chin.
 Food goes into the crop and is then digested as needed.
 When the crop is “full” you can see it bulging out.
-This crop is actually part of the esophagus where food is stored and softened.
+The crop is actually part of the esophagus where food is stored and softened.
 The crop regulates the flow of food through the digestive tract.

 How quickly do the eaglets grow?